 - Steam Punk: "The Cross-Time Adventures of Colonel Tick-Tock".

-- Time Travel: Colonel Tick-Tock.
-Amelia Earhart.
+- Time Travel: Colonel Tick-Tock and Amelia Earhart (Once an Episode).
 Cactoid Jim (twice).
+The Red Plains Rider.

 - Yet Another Christmas Carol: The 2012 Christmas episode's "Beyond Belief" segment has a Christmas Carol pastiche in which the ghosts get the address wrong and spend the whole night bothering Frank and Sadie.